avivbd/mehcoeg/README.md

 # mehcoeg
-Code for inverse modeling of geochemical data.
+A repository containing research into methods for inverse modeling of geochemical data.